LOLINTERNETZ/vscodeoffline/README.md

   --frequency FREQUENCY
-                        The frequency to try and update (e.g. sleep for '12h' and try again
+                        The frequency to try and update (e.g. sleep for '12h' and try again --total-recommended N
-  --check-binaries      Check for updated binaries --check-insider       Check for updated insider binaries --check-recommended-extensions
+                        The number of recommended extensions to fetch (default: 200) --check-binaries      Check for updated binaries --check-insider       Check for updated insider binaries --check-recommended-extensions